 2) Knowing the language

 In my first experience traveling alone, I had been studying the language for many years.
 If you haven’t been studying the language of your destination, have no fear!
 There are so many translation applications and resources you can access.
 For example, you can use the Google translate app and download the language you’ll need to use while offline.
 If you do not have access to those tools while traveling, prepare by looking up basic greetings, directional words and phrases, and food names before you go.
 I recommend keeping important words and phrases in a notebook with you to reference when needed.
+If you have time and interest, try Pimsleur lessons on Audible!

 3) Getting city specific information